 Sometimes tongue-tie may not cause problems.
 Some cases may require a simple surgical procedure for correction.

 Signs and Symtoms of tongue-tie include:

 See a dentist if:

 Typically, the lingual frenulum separates before birth, allowing the tongue free range of motion.
 With tongue-tie, the lingual frenulum remains attached to the bottom of the tongue.
 Why this happens is largely unknown, although some cases of tongue-tie have been associated with certain genetic factors.

 Although tongue-tie can affect anyone, it's more common in boys than girls.
 Tongue-tie sometimes runs in families.

 Tongue-tie can affect a baby's oral development, as well as the way he or she eats, speaks and swallows.
 For example, tongue-tie can lead to:

-Our office provides gentle soft-tissue laser services for the revision of tongue ties.
-We also work with other specialists, like myofunctional therapists, chiropractors, speech therapists, and occupational therapists to help ensure that the tongue and connected muscles and tissues are working together in harmony.
+Our office provides gentle, painless soft-tissue laser services for the revision of tongue ties.
+At this time, we primarily work with children age 4 and up.
+We mindfully work with other specialists, like myofunctional therapists, chiropractors, speech therapists, and occupational therapists to help ensure that the tongue and connected muscles and tissues are working together in harmony.
+To see and treat patients who had been struggling, later able to breathe, sleep, speak, and function better at home and at school, is truly rewarding.
 Please ask us your questions about this emerging health care topic.